butaixianran/Blender-Vmd-Retargeting/README.md

 **The easiest way for these, is importing a character by click "Easy Import Daz" button.**

 #### For Genesis 8
+**Click "Easy Import Daz" button, not the "Import Daz" button**
+**Click "Easy Import Daz" button, not the "Import Daz" button**
-Click "Easy Import Daz" button, by default, it already checked Merge Rigs for you.
+**Click "Easy Import Daz" button, not the "Import Daz" button**

+by default, it already checked Merge Rigs for you.
 So, you just need to check "Face Units" and "Visemes", then import.

 After importing, go to "**Finish**" section of Diffeomorphic daz importer's panel.
 Click "**Make All Bones Poseable**"